Group of people using a laptop in a library

 As the Covid 19 pandemic took hold, the world moved indoors and online.
-Mastercard wanted to understand more about the challenges faced by those of us who couldn’t or didn’t want to be online and what they could do to help.
-They formed Nobody in the Dark along with Clean Slate (home to Quids in!)
-Lloyds Bank and Good Things Foundation.
+Mastercard asked us to help them understand the challenges faced by those who weren’t online.
+They asked what Quids in! could do to help.
+Together, we formed Nobody in the Dark, along with Lloyds Bank and Good Things Foundation.

 How are we doing?

-Around 14 million of us still have the lowest measure of digital ability.
-This means we’re likely to struggle to interact with online services and we’re at risk of being left out of society.
+Around 14 million of us still struggle with digital skills.
+This means finding it harder to use online services and doing the things that other people take for granted.
 The cost-of-living crisis doesn’t help.
-With deals harder to find than ever, our digital skills need to be up to scratch to make the biggest savings.
-And we have to be online to access things like Universal Credit
+The best deals are online so our digital skills need to be up to scratch to make the biggest savings.
+And we have to be online to access financial help like Universal Credit.

 How it started – the campaign